codaris/picovga-cmake/tools/README.md

 ### Compatibility Warning
 The compressed output is tightly coupled with the **RLE PIO program** in PicoVGA.
 Since the instruction format may change between library versions, **always use picovga_rle from the same release as your PicoVGA library** to avoid incompatibility issues.

-## picovga_snd – Sound Import Tool
+## Sound Import Tool - `picovga_snd`

-**picovga_snd** is a command-line utility that converts WAV audio files into C array data for playback with the PicoVGA library on the Raspberry Pi Pico.
+`picovga_snd` is a command-line utility that converts WAV audio files into C array data for playback with the PicoVGA library on the Raspberry Pi Pico.
 It ensures that sound effects or music are properly formatted for the Pico’s audio playback routines.

 ### Usage
 ```bash
 picovga_snd input.wav output.cpp arrayname
 ```

-- **input.wav** – Source WAV file.
+- `input.wav` – Source WAV file.
-- **output.cpp** – Destination C++ file containing the audio data array.
+- `output.cpp` – Destination C++ file containing the audio data array.
-- **arrayname** – Name of the generated C array.
+- `arrayname` – Name of the generated C array.

 The tool validates the WAV file format and writes its sample data into a `const u8[]` array that can be directly included in PicoVGA projects.